DeuxHuitHuit/tailwindify-props/README.md

 The key is the prop name.

-The value either be a string or a function that returns a string.
+The value can either be a string or a function that returns a string.
 This allows you to format the resulting class however you like.
 The `'$value'` part of the string will be replaced with the actual value.

 ```js
 module.exports = {